Mr-OGonga/My-Portfolio/README.md

 # My-Portfolio
-A portfolio of work showcasing my skills.
+A portfolio of projects showcasing my skills.